 “If you think you can or you think you can not, you will be right.”

 I will be 65 this May of 2014.
 Life has been a journey of health issues since before I was 32 and got sprayed by a crop duster.
-I have warrior attitude.
+I have a warrior attitude.
 Being a warrior does not mean you always win.
 It means you never quit trying.
 Life is what you make it and I choose to make mine as happy as possible no matter where I am in life.

 Son and Daisy

-I still dream of going back to Italy, of us having one of those mini buses with a lift for my chair that son can convert into a travel home for us to make it easier when I have to go to Denver for surgeries and stuff.
+I still dream of going back to Italy, of us having one of those mini buses with a lift for my chair that son can convert into a motor home for us to make it easier when I have to go to Denver for surgeries and stuff.
 I still dream of learning how to tap dance…yes even on these crutches or laying on my hospital bed, just so I can say I did.
 All I need are a pair of size 11 tap shoes and a board at the foot of my bed.
 I dream of many things.

 image from facebookemoticons123.blogspot.com